Deepthiraghu/Projects-and-Experiments/Definition_Extration_from_Research_Papers/README.md

-This application extracts definitions from ACL Anthology research papers using Hidden Markov Model based feature extraction and classication using CRF tool.
+This application extracts definitions from ACL Anthology research papers using Hidden Markov Model based feature extraction and classification using CRF tool.